 Please have a read of our frequently asked questions below.
 Alternatively, contact us if you require further information:

-Ligand-receptor interactions of 10 micromolar can be detected in the absence of any amplification strategy.
-This is more than adequate for most studies; however, amplification strategies can be employed when needed in order to detect lower affinity interations.
+Ligand-target interactions of 10 micromolar can be detected in the absence of any amplification strategy.
+This is more than adequate for most studies; however, amplification strategies can be employed when needed in order to detect lower affinity interactions.

-There are currently over 4,500 clones in the micorarrays all encoding full-length, untagged/un-fused human plasma membrane proteins.
-This represents around 3,500 unique proteins with the remaining clones encoding variants of these plasma membrane proteins.
-A full list of plasma membrane proteins in the set is available on request to researchers who are looking to use the cell microarray service.
+There are currently over 5,500 clones in the micorarrays all encoding full-length human plasma membrane or secreted proteins.
+This represents around 80% of all unique proteins across our libraries.
+Where possible, canonical or longest isoform clones have been included, along with many alternative isoforms/splice variants that have also been incorporated.
+A full list of proteins in the set is available on request to researchers who are looking to use the cell microarray service.

 The clone set can be expanded to incorporate additional proteins when a particular protein family or subset is of interest.
 Please contact the Retrogenix team to discuss your specific requirements so a bespoke project can be designed for you.